-USC is creating an integrated research administration system that supports the management of research projects from “cradle to grave” across all funding sources, i.e., from the time when a proposal is initially conceived until final reports are submitted and approved by sponsors.
+USC TARA (Total Access to Research Administration) is an integrated research administration system that supports the management of research projects from “cradle to grave” across all funding sources, i.e., from the time when a proposal is initially conceived until final reports are submitted and approved by sponsors.
 The system consists of a set of modules that are unified through a common web-based portal entry.
 The main components of USC TARA are:

 • Pre-award proposal generation, routing and submission

 • Post-award for account establishment, management and close-out

 • Regulatory and compliance, for human subjects, animal research, lab safety, and conflict of interest